philipturner/ARHeadsetKit/README.md

   - [ ] Tutorial 8 - Composing Custom Shaders
   - [ ] Tutorial 9 - Making Ray Tracing Functions

-This repo will remain in the "beta" phase until every tutorial is finished.
+This repository will remain in the "beta" phase until every tutorial is finished.
 To learn when new tutorials are added, "watch" this GitHub repository or check it periodically.
-Also, please leave a star if you enjoy this repo's tutorials or [article series](docs/article-list.md) :-)
+Also, please leave a star if you enjoy this ARHeadsetKit's tutorials or [article series](docs/article-list.md) :-)

 ## How to Configure ARHeadsetKit from Scratch